digitallinguistics/data-format/README.md

 Tools which follow this recommended format will be interoperable, allowing users to migrate their data easily from one tool to another.
 In addition, this format is compatible with the modern web platform, making it easy to manage linguistic data online or in a browser.
 All Digital Linguistics projects utilize this data format.

+This format also facilitates adherence to the [Austin Principles for Data Citation in Linguistics][22] by supporting the use of persistent identifiers, fields for identifying contributors to the data and their role(s), easy searchability, human-readability (in the form of human-readable keys in addition to opaque database IDs), and interoperability between different tools and web technologies more generally.

 [![npm version](https://badge.fury.io/js/%40digitallinguistics%2Fspec.svg)](https://badge.fury.io/js/%40digitallinguistics%2Fspec)
 [![Build Status](https://travis-ci.org/digitallinguistics/spec.svg?branch=master)](https://travis-ci.org/digitallinguistics/spec)
 [![DOI](https://zenodo.org/badge/50221632.svg)](https://zenodo.org/badge/latestdoi/50221632)